Taborites: History

 In the spring of 1420, a group of Hussites led by Petr Hromádka managed to seize the town of Sezimovo Ústí and the nearby Hradiště Castle in South Bohemia.
 They then began to build the model Hussite town Hradiště hory Tabor – shortened to Tábor – named after Mount Tabor in Galilee.
 Social and economic equality was promoted in the town, and the Taborites addressed each other as brothers and sisters.
 Hussites flocked to Tábor from all over Bohemia.
-Economically supported by Tábor's control of local gold mines, the citizens joined the local peasants in developing a communal society.
+Economically supported by Tábor's control of local gold mines, the citizens joined the local peasants in developing an intentionally communal living.
 Taborites announced the Millennium of Christ, and declared that there would be no more servants or masters, that all property would be held in common, and that there would be no more taxation.
 They promised that people would return to a state of pristine innocence.
 Some historians have found parallels to modern nationalist revolutionary movements.
-Murray Bookchin, for example, argued that Tábor was an early example of anarcho-communism.
+Additionally, Murray Bookchin argued that Tábor was an early example of anarcho-communism.

 Hussites from Plzeň came to Tábor under the guidance of Břeňek Švihovský and Jan Žižka of Trocnov.
 These Hussites were attacked by Catholic knights near Sudoměř on 25 March 1420.
 The repulsion of the knights encouraged the Hussites, and they managed to reach Tábor, which was still under construction.
 The Taborites chose four military commanders (Hetmans) from among themselves: Jan Žižka, Mikuláš of Hus, Chval Řepický of Machovice and Zbyněk z Buchov.
 Under their leadership, the Taborites made many sorties in South Bohemia, and at the end of May 1420, they headed towards Prague, threatened by Catholic armies during the first anti-Hussite crusade.
 In June, Tábor was unsuccessfully besieged by the troops of a South Bohemian noble, Oldřich II of Rosenberg.
 Cavalry led by the governor Mikuláš of Hus dispersed the siege.
 On 14 July near Prague, there was the Battle of Vítkov Hill in which Jan Žižka managed to thwart an attempt by Hungary and Sigismund, Holy Roman Emperor to dominate the capital.
 The crusade then disintegrated without further struggle.
 In July, the Hussites negotiated about a possible future successor to the Czech throne.
 In response to the Four Articles of Prague, the Taborites published twelve revolutionary articles in Prague.
 However, the Praguers did not meet their demands and the troops left the city.